taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 ### Hands On: Sophisticated Todo with React and Redux

 Now you will use react-redux to wire up React with Redux.
-Let's open up again your Todo Application in the editor.
+Let's open up your Todo Application in the editor again.
 First, you have to install the new library:

 {title="Command Line",lang="text"}
 ~~~~~~~~